 Travel clinics and health information

-A full list of current travel clinic websites worldwide is available on www.istm.org.
-For other journey preparation information, consult www.travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
-Information about various medications may be found on www.netdoctor.co.uk/travel.
+A full list of current travel clinic websites worldwide is available.
+For other journey preparation information, consult Travel Health Pro (UK) or Centers for Disease Control and Prevention (USA).
+Information about various medications may be found on Net Doctor.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.

 • Most casual thieves operate in busy markets and bus stations.
 Keep a close watch on your possessions in such places, and avoid having valuables or large amounts of money loose in your daypack or pocket.

-Keep all your valuables and the bulk of your money in a moneybelt that can be hidden beneath your clothing.
+• Keep all your valuables and the bulk of your money in a moneybelt that can be hidden beneath your clothing.
 A belt made of cotton or another natural fabric

 is most pleasant on the skin, but such fabrics tend to soak up sweat, so wrap everything inside in plastic.
 Never show this moneybelt in public, and keep any spare cash you need elsewhere on your person.

 • Leave any jewellery of financial or sentimental value at home.